tdauth/tenet/README.md

 Download: [Tenet.w3x](./Tenet.w3x)

-The Algorithm has to be switched by the Protagonist and the real one has to be brought to a certain point on the map.
+The Algorithm has to be switched with a fake Algorithm by the Protagonist in time.
+The real one has to be brought to a certain point on the map.
-The Algorithm is protected by Hydralisks (bad guys).
+The Algorithm is protected by Sator's mercenaries.

-Both forces (good and bad guys) are separated into two teams:
+Both forces (Tenet and Sator's mercenaries) are separated into two teams:

 * Red team: Moves forward through time.
 * Blue team: Moves backwards through time.

+In the beginning the time goes forward, so the units of the blue teams are restored automatically and cannot be controlled.

-There is one blue and red room on the map.
+There is one single turnstile machine on the map.
 Hence, the time can be inverted at any point in time.
-When the time is inverted, the blue team can gains control again to do something.
+When the time is inverted, the blue teams gain control again to do something and the red teams will be restored backwards in time.
-The players have to lure the Hydralisks away from the Algorithm to switch it.
+The turnstile machine allows you to copy the Algorithm and fake Algorithm.
-Hence, the players can go back in time to certain point in time when the Algorithm is not protected and pick it up and drop it somewhere.
-Then the players can go forward and pick it up before it is picked up by the inverted Protagonist.
+All real Algorithms should be at the specific locations on the map and at leaast one fake Algorithm must be placed at the original location.

 ## Videos